AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

 This way, the only class under test is our `UserManagementService`.
-We don't depend on the implementation of any in-memory repository with its own logic.
+We no longer depend on the implementation of any in-memory repository with its own logic.

 ## Summary

-This was originally supposed to be a one-off post, but I see that it's already got quite long.
-That's why I've decided to split it into more parts.
-I hope that you learned something useful.
-I also fully understand that the concepts presented here might be quite controversial.
-Described anti-patterns are quite widely used and I saw them in all commercial codebases I worked with.
-In each case, they were a hindrance rather than an aid.
-Although it's not easy to get rid of those, maybe you'll find it easy not to start using them at all.
+This post was originally meant to be a one-off, but it’s already grown quite long.
+That’s why I’ve decided to split it into multiple parts.
+I hope you found something useful here.
+I also fully understand that the concepts presented might be somewhat controversial.
+The anti-patterns described are quite common — I’ve seen them in virtually every commercial codebase I’ve worked with.
+In each case, they were more of a hindrance than a help.
+While it’s not always easy to eliminate them, perhaps you’ll find it easier not to start using them in the first place.

-In the following post(s), I'll cover:
+In the following post(s), I’ll cover:

-- Shared "then"
+- Shared “then”
 - Non-isolated shared resources
-- Confusing math with science (yes, that's a testing anti-pattern!)
+- Confusing math with science (yes, that’s a testing anti-pattern!)

-or maybe even more if I come up with other ideas.
+...or maybe even more, if I come up with additional ideas.
 Stay tuned!